casper-network/docs/source/docs/casper/developers/dapps/signer-integration.md

 ### Sign Transaction

-Transactions can be forwarded to the Casper Signer to be signed by a user without the user needing to reveal their private key to the application.
+Transactions can be forwarded to the Casper Signer to be signed by a user without revealing their private key to the application.
 To accomplish this, convert a valid, unsigned `Deploy` object to JSON and call the `sign` method on the `Signer` class:

 ```javascript
 const publicKeyHex = await Signer.getActivePublicKey()